Radishes straight from the soil.

 Dec

-Most people know quinces as an ingredient to make jams, but it can also be used for skin care.
-Quince seeds in salves and creams help with dry skin and chapped lips, sore nipples and light burns.
+Quinces are mainly made into jam in Switzerland but they can also be used for skin care.
+Incorporated in ointments or creams, quince seeds help with cracked skin and lips, sore nipples and minor burns.

 Quinoa